PURPOSE OF JOB CLASS (NATURE OF WORK)

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in public administration, business, economics, finance or closely related fields may be substituted for one (1) additional year of the General Experience.
+• A Master's degree in public administration, business, economics, finance or a closely related field may be substituted for one (1) additional year of the General Experience.

-3. For state employees experience in one of the following class titles may be substituted for the General and Special Experience:
+• For state employees experience in one of the following classes may be substituted for the General and Special Experience:

-a.
-One (1) year of experience as a Fiscal/Administrative Manager 1 or Accounting Manager.
+• One (1) year of experience as a Fiscal Administrative Manager 1 or an Accounting Manager.

-b.
-Two (2) years of experience as an Automated Budget System Specialist or as an Agency Information Technology Manager where incumbents function as development specialist and are accountable for the development, enhancement and maintenance of highly complex Financial Management and Reporting Information Technology system that supports a large and complex enterprise level financial reporting applications.
+• Two (2) years of experience as an Automated Budget System Specialist or Agency Information Technology Manager where incumbents function as a development specialist and are accountable for the development, enhancement and maintenance of a highly complex Financial Management and Reporting Information Technology system that supports large and complex enterprise level financial reporting applications.

 JOB CLASS DESIGNATION